How we decide what to fund

 The Great Ormond Street Hospital Children’s Charity (GOSH Charity) Board of Trustees are ultimately responsible for what the charity funds within the remit of the charity’s objects.
 The regular oversight and approval of the Grant Funding Programme is provided by a Trustee sub-committee called the Grants & Impact Committee.

-The oversight and planning for long term charitable funding priorities at the hospital is provided by the Hospital Priorities Steering Group who are advisory to the Board of Trustees.
-The Charity Funding principles were originally developed by this group in 2020 and reviewed in 2023.
+The oversight and planning for long term charitable funding priorities at the hospital is provided by the Shared Priorities Working Group.
+Charity Funding principles were developed in 2020 to help our groups and committees decide what to fund.

 Grants & Impact Committee